 My Radon Bath Treatment

-My 2nd Spa Treatment in the region was at the Radium Palace Hotel where I was staying.
+My 2nd Spa Treatment in the region was at the Radium Palace Hotel in Jachymov where I was staying.

 The treatment was based on 20 minutes immersed in the Radon Bath where the temperature of the bath water is between 35-37 degrees centigrade.
 The concentration of the radon reaches the ideal amount of 4-5kBq (unit of radioactivity) per litre of water.
 A successful treatment requires 10 baths in total during your stay.

 I visited the Mine Svornost (meaning Concord) which was opened in 1518 (the oldest working mine in Europe and the most productive) and travelled 500m deep underground to walk to the source of the radon water spring a round trip of just over 1km.
 Along the way, I witnessed the evaporating radon which coloured the surrounding walls in vibrant colours.
 It was a little unnerving to travel down so deep in a rickety iron cage, I was glad when eventually I made it back up to the entrance and to see daylight again.

 The Radon water is some 12-35 thousand years old.
 It is pumped from 4 boreholes on the so-called 12th floor of the Concord mine.
 Everyday 21 miners of the Jachymov mine work 500m underground down to ensure the water gets to the spa complex without any problems.
 The water passes through 3km of pipes to the individual spa facilities.

 The wells produce 370 litres of water per minute and the concentration of radon varies from 10 to 20kBQ per litre.